Cutaway van chassis: Ambulances

-In the United States, the 1973 National EMS Systems Act, which was passed by Congress in 1974, and implemented four years later (in 1978), required that communities receiving federal funds for their programs had ambulances that met new federal specifications.
+In the United States, the 1973 National EMS Systems Act, which was passed by Congress in 1974, and implemented four years later (in 1978), required that communities receiving federal funds for their programs have ambulances that met new federal specifications.
 The regulations included minimum width and other requirements which virtually eliminated car-based vehicles.
 The last American-made car-based ambulance was built in 1978.

 The United States General Services Administration has published a standard for ambulance construction, KKK-A-1822F, which has been adopted by many states and localities, including Nebraska, Illinois, Mississippi, Oregon, and Decatur County, Indiana.
 Designs based upon the cutaway van chassis with modular bodies are defined as Type III.
-(Type I uses pickup truck chassis and Type II are straight conversion of van with a raised roof rather than a modular body.)
+(Type I uses a pickup truck chassis, and Type II is a straight conversion of a van with a raised roof rather than a modular body.)
 This standard is due to be withdrawn in 2015 in favor of NFPA 1917.

-Many of these models have access between the driver and the patient care area, which for some applications, is a favorable feature over a full cab chassis with a modular box.
+Many of these models have access between the driver and the patient care area, which, for some applications, is a favorable feature over a full cab chassis with a modular box.

 The same standards are practiced in Canada, but the legislation defining the types are provincially determined.

 Commercial minibuses

 This International Durastar cutaway chassis has a low-floor minibus body produced by second-stage manufacturer IC Bus.

-Seeking to expand product offerings, several recreational vehicle manufacturers, notably Champion, ElDorado National, Turtletop, and others also developed minibus models using cutaway van chassis and body construction similar to their motor homes.
+Seeking to expand product offerings, several recreational vehicle manufacturers, notably Champion, ElDorado National, Turtletop, and others, also developed minibus models using cutaway van chassis and body construction similar to their motorhomes.
 With their products, they joined the school bus body companies in seeking and expanding markets.

 Minibuses customarily have a seating capacity of between 8 and 30 seats.
 They are used in a wide variety of applications.
-In a public transport role, they can be used as fixed route transit buses, airport buses, flexible demand responsive transport vehicles, share taxis or large taxicabs.
-Wheelchair accessible minibuses can also be used for paratransit type services, by local authorities, transit operators, hospitals or charities.
+In a public transport role, they can be used as fixed-route transit buses, airport buses, flexible demand-responsive transport vehicles, share taxis or large taxicabs.
+Wheelchair accessible minibuses can also be used for paratransit-type services by local authorities, transit operators, hospitals or charities.
 Private uses of minibuses can include corporate transport, charter buses, tour buses, and for non-profit organizations such as churches.